gslin/trac-invalidate-knownuserscache/README.md

 ## Background

-Even in Trac 1.2.3, [this issue](https://trac.edgewall.org/ticket/12929) still occur under LDAP integration.
+Even in Trac 1.2.3, [this issue](https://trac.edgewall.org/ticket/12929) still occurs under LDAP integration.
 This plugin will workaround it.

 ## Installation